ZutDeFlute/Wish-TFT_OPGG/README.md

 ## HOW TO USE:
 + python3 test.py api_key
-where api_key is your riot developer api key, which can be found on https://developer.riotgames.com/.
+...where api_key is your riot developer api key, which can be found on https://developer.riotgames.com/.
 Also, your API key expires after one day, therefore you'll have to generate a new one at least once every day.